Wheat Ridge, CO DUI Crash Caught on Police Body Cam

 Have you seen the news about the suspected drunk driver in Wheat Ridge who crashed into a police car?
 There is even a body camera video that is utterly chilling.
-Before I go into the details of this crash, I want to let you know that, as a Wheat Ridge car accident lawyer, nothing gets me angrier than drunk drivers.
+Before I go into the details of this crash, I want to let you know that, as a Denver car accident lawyer, nothing gets me angrier than drunk drivers.
 I have witnessed first-hand the devastation wrought by people who get behind the wheel after drinking, and I truly have zero pity for them.

 But I digress.
 I’ll tell you more about how I handle Wheat Ridge car accidents that involve drunk drivers a bit later in this story.
 For now, here are the details of this particular accident.